pyrate-build/pyrate-build/README.rst

 -  ``static_library(name, input_list, linker_opts = None, compiler_opts = None)``
 -  ``object_file(name, input_list, compiler_opts = None)``

+If multiple executables / libraries or object files with the same name but different inputs / options are defined, *pyrate* will ensure that the output will have a unique name (by appending a hash based suffix).
-The input list may contain:
+The input list of these functions may contain:

 -  strings (file names that are processed according to the rules specified by the packages in the ``compiler`` dictionary),
 -  build targets (as returned by these functions themselves) or